 Part of that is that the character interactions are so good, no matter who he’s talking to.
 But he’s also retaining everything along with us (he’ll be able to read and write better next time), which will theoretically make each go-around that much easier, since the mistakes he made in past go-arounds could be avoided.

-So while another reset was in the cards, it wouldn’t come before Subaru and we learned a little more about why exactly a reset happened in the mansion to begin with, and even before that, it’s heartening to know that Emilia is fundamentally Emilia, Ram is Ram, Rem is Rem, etc., no matter how many resets occur.
+While another reset was in the cards, it wouldn’t come before we and Subaru learned a little more about why exactly a reset happened in the mansion to begin with.
+Even before that, it’s heartening to know that Emilia is fundamentally Emilia, Ram is Ram, Rem is Rem, etc., no matter how many resets occur.
 He’ll have no trouble making his promise to Emilia in any go-around.

 The show is very coy about what’s going on (not wrongly so, as it adds to suspense), but it’s looking very likely to me that the reason Subaru reset at the end of last week was that he was murdered in his sleep.
-That would make this a murder mansion, and it completely changes the complexion of his next reset, when he could, at some point throughout the next go-around, come face-to-face with the person who sliced his arm off and killed him.
+That would make this a Murder Mystery Mansion, with the clever twist of the detective being the victim.
+It changes the complexion of his next reset when he could, at some point throughout the next go-around, come face-to-face with the person who sliced his arm off and killed him.

 It could be Beatrice.
 It could be Lord Roswaal.
 It could even be one of the angelic maids who flank him the moment he wakes up.
 I’m confident we have a few general answers, yet the central tantalizing mystery remains afoot here, and I absolutely can’t wait to see Subaru solve it and break through this next barrier…if he can.